Triangular Automata: The 256 Elementary Cellular Automata of the 2D Plane: Introduction

-Each rule can be labeled by a unique \textbf{rule number} $n$ (see \textit{Equation \ref{eq:rule-number}}).
-We will use the labeling system which was independently proposed in \cite{zawidzkiApplicationSemitotalistic2D2011} and \cite{cousin2022organic}, since it must be somewhat natural and because it has useful properties.
+This labeling system was proposed independently in \cite{zawidzkiApplicationSemitotalistic2D2011} and \cite{cousin2022organic} and will be used in this paper, since it is fairly natural and has useful properties.
 This system, inspired by the Wolfram code \cite{wolfram2002new}, is such that a rule number in its binary form displays the behavior of the rule.
 Starting from the right, its digits indicate the future state for each configuration as they have been ordered previously. \textit{Figure \ref{fig:rule-plot-210}} shows the example of rule 210.